AstunTechnology/datadiscoverabilityguidance/docs/source/addingsnippets.rst

 Add Snippets to Directory
 -------------------------

-Login to the catalog as an Administrator and navigate to Contribute > Manage directory.
+Login to the catalog as an Administrator and navigate to Contribute > **Manage directory**.

 |menu-image|